Instagram 101: Detailed Tutorial For Your Business

 First of all, you need a professional, trustworthy-looking avatar.
 Companies usually use their logos here: see how Mercedes-Benz does it.

 This is an extremely important section of your account as here you place the information about your brand, your motto and a link to your website.
-A good Instagram bio should explain users who you are and what you do.
+A good Instagram bio should explain to users who you are and what you do.

 Instagram Story Highlights